pbrianmackey/Personal/LinuxNotes.md

  - Telnet and RSH are not secure
  - After challenge response a session key is used because Asymettric encryption is much slower than symeetric encryption.
+ - system-config-firewall (firewall UI checking tool)
+- Passwordless login:  Append your RSA key to the keyfile:  cat id_rsa.pub >> .ssh/authorized_keys
+  - If errors out with "Authorization refused: bad ownership or modes for file" then chmod 600 the ~name/.ssh/authorized_keys file
+  - RDP Options:  X11, VNC, LogMeIn, TeamViewer ...
+   - In XServer the server is local and its the clients that potentially are remote.
+     - Xserver for windows:  MobaXTerm, XMinG, Cygwin has one too.
+ ###Questions
+ - What are run levels?